shayaantx/docker-vpn-client-with-remote-fileshares/README.md

 # Simple docker vpn client with remote file shares (host/container)

-This is like any other normal docker-vpn client with the exception it allows you mount a remote file share in the container, on the host, and in any other containers pretty easily.
+This is like any other normal docker-vpn client with the exception it allows you mount a remote file share in the container, then to the host, and in any other containers pretty easily.

 ## Why